 Teachers do give mini-concerts through the day and a longer round-robin concert to close the event.
 Participants age 12 and under attend for free.
 Participants age 13 and older pay admission fees that depend on what parts of the festival they want to attend.
 The Blandon Lions Club, which owns the festival grounds, makes and sells food all day long (including hand made ice cream).
 Public restrooms are available.

 The festival has many sponsors.
-In addition to Meadowood Music, sponsors include Little Cat Records, Andrews Instrument Rentals, the Pocono Dulcimer Club, the Blandon Lions Club, Godfrey Daniels Listening Club, radio stations WDIY FM and WEEU AM and the Reading Eagle Newspaper.
+In addition to Meadowood Music, sponsors include Little Cat Records, the Pocono Dulcimer Club, and the Blandon Lions Club.
 The Pennsylvania Council on the Arts and the Reading Musical Foundation support the festival through grants for the arts in Berks County.

 Many other wonderful music festivals happen near Meadowood.
 While Meadowood does not directly sponsor these events, we gladly promote these events and are so glad that they enrich our community.
 One of these events is the Valley Blues, Brews & BBQ Festival.
 The event began in Blandon and the Community Park, and then moved to the Fleetwood Community Park where it got the name, Fleetwood Blues Festival.
 There it operated for nine years as a free, community event where regional bands performed.
 In 2015, the festival moved to Kuztown Park under a new organizer - 2nd Story Blues Alliance.